griffin962/backendbois/README.md

 1. Clone this repo: `git clone https://github.com/vganesh1798/backendbois.git`
 2. Make sure you have the python 3 `pipenv` package installed
 3. run `pipenv shell` in the directory to set up pipenv and then run `pipenv install` to install all dependencies
+4. Run `./run.py` to run the webserver, or you can find any of the example scripts in `Examples/`.